Axial-radial plasma transport and performance of a plasma thruster magnetic nozzle under Bohm's anomalous diffusion scaling: Methodology

-The divergence term includes the sum of the net energy flux densities into the local volume due to heat conduction $\mathbf{q}$, heat convection, macroscopic kinetic, and dissipation due to flow-gradient-induced stress respectively.
+heat convection, macroscopic kinetic, and dissipation due to flow-gradient-induced stress respectively.
 The second term is the electric field energy.
-The remaining terms account for the work done by collisional heat-exchange $U$, momentum exchange, and inelastic collision energy losses such as ionisation and excitation $\Psi$ \cite{b:goeb2008}.\\ Taking the volume integral of equation 21, the terms of the MN power balance $P_*=\sum_k\left(P_{kin,k}+P_{P,k}+Q_k\right)-P_{loss}$ can be defined as:
+The remaining terms account for the work done by collisional heat-exchange $U_{ks}=-n_k\frac{m_k}{m_s}\nu_{ks}\frac{3k_B}{2e}\left(T_s-T_k\right)$, frictional heat-exchange, and inelastic collision energy losses such as ionisation and excitation $\Psi$, summed over species $s\neq k$ \cite{b:goeb2008}.\\ Taking the volume integral of equation 21, the terms of the MN power balance $P_*=\sum_k\left(P_{kin,k}+P_{P,k}+Q_k\right)+P_{loss}$ can be defined, where again $S$ is the bounding open surface of the simulation control volume $V$, as:

 These are the macroscopic kinetic energy flux, total pressure energy flux, heat flux, collisional loss power and the total power entering the MN respectively.
-Power-related efficiencies of interest are the energy conversion efficiency, the ion divergence efficiency and the total MN efficiency, which can then be defined as:
+Note that in $P_{loss}$, the sum of elastic heat transfer across species cancels out, but each term is retained for completeness, since these terms can be included as losses when a separate background facility gas is considered \cite{b:andri}..
+Power-related efficiencies of interest are the energy conversion efficiency, the divergence efficiency and the total MN efficiency, which can then be defined as:

-The superscript $(z)$ refers to the axial component of the kinetic power.
-These efficiencies represent the effectiveness of electron thermal to ion kinetic energy conversion, plume confinement, and overall MN thrust generation \cite{b:ahedo2010}.
+The superscript $(z)$ refers to the axial component of the power term.
+These efficiencies represent the effectiveness of electron thermal to ion kinetic energy conversion, plume confinement, and overall MN thrust generation \cite{b:ahedo2010,jim}.
 The typical thrust efficiency can be given as

 where $\eta_s=P_*/P_a$ is the source efficiency provided by the global model (see \ref{sec:appendixA}).